Medical Assistant Specialty: Accepted Student Policies

 The Medical Assistant Specialist Program will perform Level II Background and Drug Screening on students who enter the program.
 The program instructors will advise students of the procedure and the time at which they are conducted.
-The faculties of the program reserve the right to screen you at any time.
+The program's faculty reserve the right to screen you at any time.

 If you have any doubts before applying to the program it should be discussed with the Program Director.
-The Health Care community rarely hires due to certain offenses and does not allow students to enter clinicals with certain histories.
+The Healthcare community rarely hires if certain offenses are part of someone's background and does not allow students to enter clinicals with certain histories.

 If there are any concerns by the student enrolled in this program, they should be discussed early in the program or at the beginning and after you have thoroughly read all of the information provided to you.

-The cost is approximately $100 for both the drug screening and background check and is subject to change.
+The cost is approximately $140 for both the drug screening and background check and is subject to change.
 It is the financial responsibility of the student.
-Please note that some errors do occur with fingerprinting and while this is rare, it means that the student would then have to submit driver's license information and present to site that is noted through CertifiedBackground.com.
-You may only use a Visa or MasterCard on line for payment.

 Note that your personal information such as social security number, name, address, date of birth, etc. must be provided but the information is secure, tamper-proof and kept confidential.

 This is a student responsibility and carries a strict time frame once you have been told to start the screening process.
-Students who do not follow through within the designated time frame WILL NOT be permitted to enter your practicum experience and will be asked to un-register for that course.
+Students who do not follow through within the designated time frame will not be permitted to enter their practicum experience and will be asked to drop that course.
 We cannot work last minute with the community.
 It is your responsibility to follow through.
 There are NO exceptions to this rule.
 We do not accept any other type of drug screening or background checks.

 You have been advised of this program policy in advance.